3BMLabs/building.py/README.md

 Import | Image | 50% |  |
 -- | GIS | |  |
 -- | CityJSON | 50% |  |

+# Versions
+Notice that this version is very much a beta version, although it is in our opinion usable.
+If you use it, feedback is very much appreciated!

+We are currently working on version 0.1.
+Releasedate: april 14 2023 Versions 0.x will be subject to significant changes of the API until the release of version 1 which is plannen on januari 7 2024.